search icon

 Failure to Remit Sales Tax

-Not turning over the sales tax you’ve collected on time can mean serious penalties.
-Depending on your location and the circumstances, you could face fines, criminal charges, or even jail time.
+If a business owner doesn’t turn over the sales taxes they’ve collected, there can be serious penalties.
+Depending on the company’s location and the circumstances surrounding the failure, the business owner could face fines, criminal charges, or even jail time.

-Make sure you stay on top of all your sales tax obligations.
-If you get any notices about failure to remit, respond immediately to correct the situation.
+It’s prudent for business owners to stay on top of their sales tax obligations.
+If they get any notices about failure to remit, it’s best to respond immediately to correct the situation and keep penalties to a minimum.

 Summary